FRRouting/frr/doc/developer/frr-release-procedure.rst

    Make sure to add a link to the GitHub releases page at the top.

-   Once finished, manually add a new entry into ``index.html`` to link to this new announcement.
-Look at past commits to see how to do this.

 #.
 Deploy the updated ``frr-www`` on the frrouting.org web server and verify
    that the announcement text is visible.